vinc/moros/doc/syscalls.md

 This syscall will return the index of the first file handle in the list that is ready for the given `IO` operation or a negative number if no operations are available for any file handles.
+The syscall is not blocking and will return immediately.

-For example polling the console will notify when a line is ready to be read, or polling a socket will notify when it can receive or send.
+For example polling the console will show when a line is ready to be read, or polling a socket will show when it can receive or send data.

 ## CONNECT (0x0D)